BYLAWS

 Section 1: Regular Membership:

 a.
-Shall be open to all Canadian Organizations who have received and maintained a CALEA recognized program.
-Membership shall be granted upon receipt of a completed membership application, payment of dues and a majority vote from the CANPAC regular membership.
+Shall be open to all Canadian agencies who have signed a CALEA contract or maintains a CALEA recognized program.
+Membership shall be granted upon receipt of a completed membership application, majority vote from the CANPAC regular membership and payment of dues.

 Section 2: Associate Membership:

 a.
-Shall be open to any Organization that has a demonstrated interest in the CALEA process.
+Shall be open to an Organization that has demonstrated an interest in the CALEA process or an Independent Person who is an active CALEA assessor.

-d.
-Membership shall be granted upon receipt of a completed membership application, the payment of dues and a majority vote from the CANPAC regular membership.
-New membership dues are to be paid on the next yearly membership renewal date.
+c.
+Membership shall be granted upon receipt of a completed membership application, majority vote from the CANPAC regular membership and payment of dues.

 Section 3: Bylaw Compliance: